latownsley/dialoguegame/README.md

 # dialoguegame
-A short dialogue based game inspired by games like Disco Elysium and the Forgotten City
+A short dialogue based game inspired by games like Disco Elysium and the Forgotten City.
+IN PROGRESS